maybeJLorenz/Network-Systems-Projects/README.md

 ## Projects

 ### 1. [University Firewall](./lab6) 🛡️🔒
 This was my attempt at building a firewall that could monitor and control network traffic within a simulated university network.
 I enjoyed figuring out how to inspect packets and create rules that actually work.
+I also implemeted a topology structure of a university network.
+It includes a main router with additional routers leading to various subnets (Ex: Faculty LAN, IT LAN, etc.)

 **What I implemented:**
 - Packet inspection